 To obtain it, a beneficiary of international protection must fulfil the following conditions:

-- Lawful residence in Austria for the last 5 years preceding the application for international protection.
-Half of the period between the application for international protection and the awarding of the refugee status or subsidiary protection is counted for the five year period.
-When the duration of the asylum procedure, was longer than 18 months, the whole period is counted.
+- Lawful residence in Austria for the last 5 years preceding the application for long term residency.
+Half of the period between the application for international protection and the awarding of refugee status or subsidiary protection is counted towards the five-year period.
+When the duration of the asylum procedure was longer than 18 months, the whole period is counted.

 - Successful completion of “Module 2” of the so-called agreement on integration (“Integrationsvereinbarung”), entailing knowledge of German at B1 level.

 - General requirements for obtaining a residence permit, namely:

 - A regular income per month of €1,110.26 or more if the cost of rent is higher than € 327.91 for a single person as of 1 January 2023

 - The person must not present a security risk.